JuliaCollections/DataStructures.jl/README.rst

 ---------------------------------

 In the list of functions below, the complexity of the various operations is given.
-For example, O(log *n*) means that the function requires a number of operations logarithmic in *n*, where *n* is the current size (number of items) of the container at the time of the function call.
-Note that comparing two keys is considered one 'operation' in this context.
+For example, O(*c* log *n*) means that the function requires a number of operations logarithmic in *n*, where *n* is the current size (number of items) of the container at the time of the function call and *c* denotes the time needed to compare two keys.

 --------------------------------------